Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Security features.
 Check for any additional security features the platform offers to help protect your funds.
 For example, some platforms allow you to directly link your hardware wallet to the trading contract.

 - Currencies available.
 Which coins and tokens can you trade on the platform?
-Are all of your desired currencies supported, and how/when are new coins and tokens listed?
+Are all your desired currencies supported, and how/when are new coins and tokens listed?

 - Trading volume.
 How much trading volume does the platform currently maintain?
 Is there enough liquidity to support your trading needs?

 - Transaction fees.
 Check the fine print for details of the platform’s trading fees and any other charges that may apply to transactions.

 - Signup process.
 How quick and easy is it to register for an account?
 What details do you need to provide?

 - User reviews.
 One way to get a better feel for the quality of an exchange is to check out some independent reviews.
 This will help you find out what sort of experience other users have had on the platform and whether they’ve had any problems or concerns.